DataIntellectTech/TorQ/docs/dataaccess.md

 - Quote1 comes into the tickerplant at 2020.02.03D05:00:00.100000000(GMT)
 - Quote1 will be in partition 2020.02.03

- Consequently the time column is the primary time column
+ As such the partitioning structure is dependent on the time column not the extime column.

 For this example the following `tableproperties.csv` should be defined.